eth0net/magicgame/README.md

 # magicgame

-A game built on EngoEngine.
+:joystick: A game built on EngoEngine.

-Checkout [attributions](ATTRIBUTIONS.md) for a list of resources from other creators.
+:ledger: Checkout [attributions](ATTRIBUTIONS.md) for a list of resources from other creators.

+:gift: Looking to contribute?
+Check [here](.github/CONTRIBUTING.md)

-Looking for our security policy?
+:shield: Looking for our security policy?
 Check [here](.github/SECURITY.md)